 A concussion is a type of traumatic brain injury that occurs due to a blow to the head or body, causing the brain to move rapidly back and forth within the skull.
 This movement can damage brain cells and cause a range of symptoms that can be both physical and cognitive in nature.
 If you or someone you know has experienced a blow to the head, it’s important to be aware of the signs and symptoms of a concussion so that appropriate medical attention can be sought.
-In this article, we will explore how to know if you have a concussion and discuss if you or someone you know has one.
+In this article, we will explore how to know if you have a concussion, how to check for concussion, what are the signs of a concussion and much more.

 What is a concussion?